-The Federal Republic of Germany has maintained friendly relations with Zambia since it gained independence on 24 October 1964.
+The Federal Republic of Germany has maintained friendly relations with Zambia since the latter gained independence on 24 October 1964.
 Zambia is one of the partner countries of German development cooperation.

-There are regular visits to Zambia by German business delegations, the most recent ones being in May and June 2011.
+There are regular visits to Zambia by German business delegations, the most recent ones being in April and May 2013.

-In 2011, German imports from Zambia were worth a total of EUR 36.7 million.
-In the same year, German exports to Zambia totalled approximately EUR 45.5 million.
-In Zambia, there is keen interest in and a high regard for German products, particularly motor vehicles, mechanical engineering and chemical products.
+In 2012, German imports from Zambia were worth a total of EUR 32.8 million.
+In the same year, German exports to Zambia totalled approximately EUR 90.4 million.
+Zambia has a keen interest in and a high regard for German products, particularly motor vehicles, mechanical engineering and chemical products.
 The following bilateral economic agreements are in place:

 - Agreement of 10 December 1966 on the promotion and mutual protection of investments

 - Double taxation agreement of 30 May 1975

 - Air transport agreement of 22 October 1996